aleator/OKHS/Roadmap.md

 ## The Bucket list

-* Create the config file and the dhall utilities on startup
-* Have documentation for script parameters
 * Shell integration to edit the command on command line
 * Make the fzf configurable
 * Make it possible to configure in .ok what files fzf searches for (use fd?)